 – Betty Smith, 1896-1972

 My husband Tom and I sat in the running van, straddling the border between Belize and Guatemala, waiting for our guide George to complete the paperwork in the concrete immigration building.
-As he jumped in and shifted gears,George warned us it would be a long bumpy ride to Tikal with no facilities en route, suggesting we stop at the gas station just ahead.
+As he jumped in and shifted gears,George warned us it would be a long bumpy ride with no facilities en route, suggesting we stop at the gas station just ahead.
 My heart raced a little when I saw Tom get the men’s room key from a uniformed soldier with a rifle.
 A few miles down the dusty dirt road, we passed an army barracks and saw armed men in camouflage fatigues looking out over the horizon.

 While Guatemala’s 36-year civil war ended in 1996, the military is a presence in both that country and along its border in Belize.
 We were later told that over the course of that conflict, many Guatemalan Maya relocated to Belize to escape becoming victims of “ethnic cleansing.”
 George’s father, along with many others, emigrated from Guatemala to Belize in the early 1900s, at the end of the Caste War, in which the Maya rebelled against the economic and political domination of those of European descent.

 As we bounced along, George braked at regular intervals to gently roll over the speed bumps signaling the beginning of each small town, all no more than a handful of colorful houses with palm or tin roofs, most with a horse munching on grass in the yard.
 Women in brightly-patterned clothing walked along the road with big urns on their heads, fat pigs took their sweet time moving out of the path of oncoming cars, men swiped at lush vegetation with machetes, and kids in uniforms played basketball and soccer at Roman Catholic schools.